-Paris is a big city and is rich with activities to do.
-So how can you know what to do as a priority?
-It’s your first visit to Paris and you want to make sure not to miss any of the best visits of the city?
-For that matter, we have gathered them for you.
+Paris is a big city and rich with activities.
+How can you know what to do first?
+It’s your first visit to Paris and you want to make sure not to miss any of the best sites in the city?
+We have gathered them for you.

 1) The Eiffel Tower

 The Eiffel Tower is the emblem of Paris, and it would be an absolute sacrilege to not at least go by and take some pictures.
-325 meters high (or 1066 ft), the Eiffel Tower was built for the Paris World Exhibition of 1889 by Gustave Eiffel.
+Looking down on Paris from its 325 meters (1066 ft) in height, the Eiffel Tower was built for the Paris World Exhibition of 1889 by Gustave Eiffel.

 It held the world’s highest building record until 1930 when the Chrysler Building was built in New York City.

-Brave the queue and the height and climb to the top, and you won’t be disappointed by the view of Paris and the Champ de Mars!
+Endure the queue and the height and climb to the top; you won’t be disappointed by the view of Paris and the Champ de Mars!

-Prices: Tickets to access the Eiffel Tower are various, some of them only give you access to the 2nd floor and some others only allow you to take the stairs.
-Then the prices change depending on your choices.
+Prices: Their are different tickets to go up the Eiffel Tower, some of them only give you access to the 2nd floor and some others only allow you to take the stairs.
+The price will vary according to your choice.